safesoftware/FMETraining/ServerAuthoring1Basics/Exercise5.md

 <tr>
 <td style="border: 1px solid darkorange">
 <span style="font-family:serif; font-style:italic; font-size:larger">
-If you set Single Merged Feature Type when you added the Shape Reader to the workspace, you should be able to select any of the Shapefile datasets here - or even all of them!
+This time you won't be able to test-run the workspace in FME Workbench, because it won't recognize the shared resource parameter.
+Only FME Server will return a value for that parameter.
 </span>
 </td>
 </tr>